 First licensed "Class B"(13wpm) as W4REZ March 6,1950 at the age of 14.
 Received "Class A" March 21,1951.
 Received "Extra Class" (20wpm) June 11,1965.
 Assigned K4DJ March 25,1975 (req. being licensed 25 years).
 CW is my preferred mode of operation - RM1 USNR 1954-1962

-I have been married to my wife Norma for over 57 years.
-We have three children, four grand children, three great grand children and two dogs.
+I have been married to my wife Norma for over 60 years.
+We have three children, four grand children, five great grandchildren and a dog.